 The dual evaporative pre-cooler adds a 12" deep direct-evaporative media at the inlet face of the condenser coil on a rooftop unit.
-As condenser air is drawn across the media it coos by evaporation.
-Water supplied at the top of this media is also cooled by evaporation and drains down to a stainless steel sump, from where it is pumped to a water-to-air heat exchanger located at the ventilation air inlet.
+As condenser air is drawn across the media it cools by evaporation.
+Water supplied at the top of this media is also cooled by evaporation and drains down to a stainless steel sump, where it is pumped to a water-to-air heat exchanger located at the ventilation air inlet.
 Ventilation air is cooled as it passes through this heat exchanger, resulting in a cooler mixed air temperature at the evaporator coil inlet.
 The water warms as it exchanges heat with ventilation air.
 Then the water is circulated to the top of the direct evaporative media where the cycle begins again.
 Figure 1 provides a schematic illustration of the technology.

 These dual processes work together to increase cooling capacity and to improve efficiency for the vapor compression system.
 The second effect is mainly caused by a lower heat sink temperature for the refrigeration cycle.
 The effect of a lower heat sink temperature is readily apparent for conventional air conditioners.
-Manufacturer performance tables, laboratory measurements, and most field observations show an efficiency increase of 1-2% for every °F decrease for air at the condenser coil inlet.
-The dual evaporative pre-cooler takes advantage of this natural fact by reducing condenser temperature with an evaporative cooling process that requires only 150 W pumping power.
+Manufacturer performance tables, laboratory measurements, and most field observations show an efficiency increase of 1-2% for every degree Fahrenheit (°F) decrease for air at the condenser coil inlet.
+The dual evaporative pre-cooler takes advantage of this natural fact by reducing condenser temperature with an evaporative cooling process that requires only 150 Watt (W) pumping power.
 The capacity increase is partly a result of reduced condenser air temperature, and partly a result of the sensible cooling delivered by indirect evaporative cooling of the ventilation air.
 Laboratory measurements for the dual evaporative pre-cooling technology installed on a similar rooftop air conditioner indicated 43% reduction in power draw at peak (Woolley 2012).

-The product tested in this assessment is designed to be added to new or existing conventional rooftop units, and only requires modest integration efforts.
-The system uses a simple stand-alone control scheme that does not require integration with or revision to existing rooftop unit controls.
+The product tested in this assessment is designed to be added to new or existing conventional rooftop units (RTUs), and only requires modest in-field integration efforts.
+The system uses a simple stand-alone control scheme that does not require integration with or revisions to existing RTU controls.
 It also uses relatively few materials and standardly available components, which helps to keep equipment costs low compared to other climate appropriate strategies.

-Our review of various projects that have applied this technology indicate that installed cost of the dual evaporative pre-cooler can be between \$350 - 450 per nominal ton; so it could cost \$7,000-9,000 to add this technology to an existing 20 ton rooftop unit.
+Our review of various projects that have applied this technology indicate that installed cost of the dual evaporative pre-cooler can be between \$350 - \$450 per nominal ton; so it could cost \$7,000 - \$9,000 to add this technology to a 20 ton RTU.
+In this study the measure was installed on new equipment, but it can also be installed for existing equipment.
 Actual installed costs appear to depend on the number of retrofits, equipment size, and the ease of installation.
-Access to a water supply and a sewer drain are necessary.
+In addition, access to a water supply and a sewer drain are necessary.
 The addition of rooftop penetrations and plumbing interconnections can increase costs.
-Many of the component costs, construction, and installation costs are not sensitive to equipment size, so the retrofit of smaller units will be comparably more expensive than retrofit of larger equipment.
+Many of the component costs, construction, and installation costs are not sensitive to equipment.
 It is also incrementally less expensive to retrofit several units in a single project.
 This strategy already has a reasonable first cost; however we believe the technology could become even more affordable were it manufactured at scale.